Climate and Average Weather Year Round in Twin Falls Idaho, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.1 months, from May 14 to August 19, with an average daily incident shortwave energy per square meter above 7.0 kWh.
-The brightest day of the year is July 2, with an average of 8.3 kWh.
+The brightest month of the year in Twin Falls is July, with an average of 8.0 kWh.

 The darker period of the year lasts for 3.5 months, from October 31 to February 14, with an average daily incident shortwave energy per square meter below 3.1 kWh.
-The darkest day of the year is December 21, with an average of 1.8 kWh.
+The darkest month of the year in Twin Falls is December, with an average of 1.9 kWh.

 For the purposes of this report, the geographical coordinates of Twin Falls are 42.563 deg latitude, -114.461 deg longitude, and 3,730 ft elevation.